pulumi/pulumi-tool-cdk-importer/docs/ids.md

 Check `internal/metadata/ccapi.go` for an explicit `IdPropertyStrategy`:
 - `StrategyPhysicalID`: Use the CloudFormation Physical ID directly
 - `StrategyLookup`: Perform a CCAPI lookup to find the identifier
+- `StrategyCustom`: Delegate to a resource-specific resolver when neither PhysicalID nor CCAPI lookup is workable

 ```go
 idPropertyStrategies: map[string]map[string]IdPropertyStrategy{